Airbyte VS Fivetran

 - Latency: While Fivetran uses change data capture at the source, it is batch CDC, not streaming.
 Enterprise-level is guaranteed to be 15 minutes of latency.
 Business critical is 1 minute of latency, but costs more than 2x the standard edition.
 Its ELT architecture can also be slowed down by the target load and transformation times.

-- Costs: Another major complaint are Fivetran’s high vendor costs, which have been 5x the cost of Estuary as stated by customers.
+- Costs: Fivetran’s high vendor costs can become an issue, as they have been 5x the cost of Estuary as stated by customers.
 Fivetran costs are based on monthly active rows (MAR) that change at least once per month.
 This may seem low, but for several reasons (see below and the pricing section) it can quickly add up.

 - Unpredictable costs: Another major reason for high costs is that MARs are based on Fivetran’s internal representation of rows, not rows as you see them in the source.

-- Deployment options: while Fivetran claims private cloud as an option, it’s not really an option.
-Its private cloud deployment requires some installation work and only supports 8 sources and 5 destinations.
+- Deployment options: While Fivetran claims private cloud as an option, it has some serious limitations.
+Its private cloud deployment requires installation work and only supports 8 sources and 5 destinations.
 There is also a self-hosted option for HVR only.

 - Support: Customers also complain about Fivetran support being slow to respond.
 Combined with reliability issues, this can lead to a substantial amount of data engineering time being lost to troubleshooting and administration.